 To keep things even more organised, you can create folders inside the User Preset folder, so for example if you had a collection of colour correction presets, you could create a folder called “Filters” and place all your presets in there - this then gives you a nice hierarchy in the Effects & Preset panel and will allow you to find your filters much quicker.

-Common problems when installing an After Effects Preset:
+Here are the most common problems when installing an After Effects preset:

 After Effects Presets aren’t backwards compatible

-If your after effects preset still isn't showing up in the Effects & preset panel, then it could be that the preset was created using a later version of After Effects than the one you're currently using.
+If your after effects preset still isn’t showing up in the Effects & preset panel after you’ve added it, then it could be that the preset was created using a later version of After Effects than the one you’re currently using.

 After Effects presets are like After Effects project files, they aren’t backwards compatible unfortunately, so a preset created in After Effects CC 2020 won’t be compatible with After Effects CC 2015.